Dimović and others v Serbia (third-party intervention, 2018)

-The applicants are Romani men who live in Vojvodina (Northern Serbia).
+The applicants were Romani men living in Vojvodina (Northern Serbia).
 They were convicted of robbery and burglary.
-They claim that they were victims of an unfair trial because their conviction was based on flimsy evidence: a statement made by someone who had died before trial and who was also accused of the robbery and had implicated them.
+They claimed that they were victims of an unfair trial because their conviction was based on flimsy evidence: a statement made by someone who had died before trial and who was also accused of the robbery and had implicated them.
 The person had retracted the statement before he died.

 The ERRC’s Third-Party Intervention